mjopenglsdl/small3d/README.md

 The engine is also available on [cppan](https://cppan.org/pvt.coding3d.small3d).
 An example of how it can be used from there can be found [here](https://github.com/dimi309/small3d-cppan-example).

-If you prefer to compile the it from source code, there are [instructions](BUILDING.md) about how to do this, but it is quite an involved procedure.
+If you prefer to compile it from source code, there are [instructions](BUILDING.md) about how to do this, but it is quite an involved procedure.
 I will always make sure that the engine can be built this way though.

 3D models and textures
 ----------------------